 - Scratching posts (so kitties don’t destroy other people’s furniture)

-- Anything that will calm them: Feliway or DAP, aromatherapy (Rescue Remedy, HomeoPet, Spirit Essences™ Easy-Traveler, thunder shirts
+- Holistic tools that can be calming to some animals: Feliway or DAP, aromatherapy (Rescue Remedy, HomeoPet, Spirit Essences™ Easy-Traveler, thunder shirts

 - Hand sanitizer

 - Seat belts or restraints for any animal not kenneled

 - First Aid Pet App – Includes first aid videos and vaccine tracking

 - Silly putty or Play-Doh ~ This is a must-have human de-stressor for the driver or passenger.
 It has saved many stressed out minds while sitting for hours in traffic on the highways.

 - iBooks – download them and have ready for the many hours that you could be sitting in the car for hours during a mass evacuation.

 - The Humane Society of the United States has provided information on Disaster Preparedness for Domestic Animals, Livestock, and Horses.

 QUESTIONS TO ASK YOURSELF

 - Does your vehicle have room for all of your animal companions?